 3. Castlefield Urban Heritage Park

 A conservation area located in the southwestern part of Manchester city, Castlefield Urban Heritage Park is a peaceful retreat from the otherwise busy and bustling city streets.
 Originally, it was the site of a Roman fort named Mamucium.
 This place also consists of a fascinating pub known as ‘The Wharf’ that offers a variety of beers as well as some scrumptious food.
+If you are looking for places to visit in Manchester in winter, Castlefield Urban Heritage Park must be your go-to place.

 Address: Beaufort Street, Manchester, England.